shrivastavavibhuti10-sketch/House-Price-Prediction/README.md

-# House-Price-Prediction
+# House Price Prediction

-This project predicts house prices using machine learning based on features like location, area, number of rooms, and amenities.
+Built a machine learning model to predict house prices based on features like location, area, number of rooms, and amenities.

 # Problem Statement
-House price prediction helps buyers and sellers make better decisions using historical data.
+Accurate house price prediction helps buyers and sellers make informed decisions using historical housing data.

 # Tools Used
 - Python